 This coincides with the anecdotal observations that this doesn’t “feel” like a major update.

-More importantly, 70% of the sites that were losers were sites that were previously hit by previous algorithms.
+More importantly, 70% of the sites that were losers were sites that were hit by previous algorithms.
 If this data is correct and extrapolates to other countries, that means that most of the damage was sustained by sites that had already lost ranking positions.
 That may be what’s contributing to the sense that this update isn’t that big.